nkdAgility/azure-devops-migration-tools/docs/getting-started.md

 ## Create a default configuration file

 1. Open your [Windows Terminal](https://learn.microsoft.com/en-us/windows/terminal/) in your chosen working folder
-2. Run `migration init` to create a default configuration
+2. Run `devopsmigration init` to create a default configuration
 3. Open `configuration.json` from the current directory

 You can now customize the configuration depending on what you need to do.
 However, a basic config that you can use to migrate from one team project to another with the same process template is: